-Material management or resource management is an important function in executing construction projects.
+Material management or resource management is an important function.
 A disruption in material flow and quality can lead to a loss of profits as well as customer confidence.
 Skilled material management is a crucial part of any supply chain strategy.

 The Construction Industry Institute defines basic material management as “the planning and control of all materials and equipment so that they are requested in advance and obtained at a reasonable price and are available when required.”
 It also includes spare parts and materials that are used to maintain uninterrupted operation.

 Some businesses might handle all aspects of material flow, including procurement, transport and storage.
 Other organisations, especially large manufacturers or construction companies, might have separate departments for procurement, supply chain and logistics.

 Material management systems includes all activities that are related to materials.
 They add value to finished products and are an essential business function.
 It may also include procurement of machinery and equipment necessary for production processes, as well as spare parts.